kazi-rabbe/kazi-rabbe.github.io/_projects/flex-fitness-system/index.md

 ---
 layout: post
-title: FLEx Fitness System
+title: FLEX Fitness System
-description:  FLEx, or the Fitness-Feedback Lifting Experience, is a smart belt and double arm band system tailored for weightlifters.
+description:  FLEX, or the Fitness-Feedback Lifting Experience, is a smart belt and double arm band system tailored for weightlifters.
 The fitness wearables integrate an array of sensors that identify improper form and insufficient muscle activation to provide real-time correctional haptic feedback and prevent injury.
 This data, delivered via in-app analytics, helps maximize results in the gym.
 The user’s role is to strap on and tighten the belt and bands while ensuring correct muscle placement, enter the app, calibrate it, select their desired exercise, and simply begin working out.
 skills:
 - Solidworks CAD
 - Rhino 3D